 Under the Working with Children Act 2005 (Vic) (“WWC Act”), it is an offence to:

 •engage in child-related work or volunteering without an assessment notice (s 33);

 •apply for child-related work without an assessment notice (s 34); or

 •engage a person in child-related work without an assessment notice (s 35).

-These offences carry a maximum of two years jail and/or a fine of up to 240 penalty units.
-An Assessment Notice is given to a person on completion of a valid check, and does not include details of a person’s criminal history.
+These offences carry a maximum penalty of two years in jail and/or a fine of up to 240 penalty units (see “A note about penalty units”).

 Under the WWC Act, only people engaging in “child-related work” must apply for and pass the working with children check.
 Not everyone whose work brings them into contact with children needs to apply for a check.